josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🌸_Digitally_Women/🦑_Krakens_Against_Spycops/🏏_where_have_all_the_linesmen_gone.md

 They may exercise statutory powers of entry.

-They may use reasonable force in circumstances where the law permits it.
+They may use reasonable force where law permits it.

 They may conduct forms of covert surveillance and investigation subject to legal controls.

-Remove lawful authority and some physically similar conduct by an ordinary person could itself be unlawful or criminal.
+Remove lawful authority and physically similar conduct by an ordinary person may itself become unlawful.

 That is the point.